ZoeyVid/nginx-proxy-manager/README.md

 ## Soon
 - Use as web server with php support
 - change version numbers also in the frontend
+- I will try to create a pr to contribute to the original project, but I am not able to add new the functions as options in the frontend

 ## Hosting your home network